GDSL-UL/Teaching_Links/README.md

 ## Thanks...
-Thanks to Jon Reades, Alex Singleton, James Cheshire, Robin Lovelace, Francisco Rowe, Dani Arribas-Bel, Adnam Dennett, Andrew Maclachlan who have all supplied content for this list.... plus anyone we have fogotten!
+Thanks to Jon Reades, Alex Singleton, James Cheshire, Mike Gould, Robin Lovelace, Francisco Rowe, Dani Arribas-Bel, Adnam Dennett, Andrew Maclachlan who have all supplied content for this list.... plus anyone we have fogotten!